Oryss/souldiers-tweaks/README.md

 ## Features

-* Enemy Health Modifier : decrease or increase the health and armor of all enemies in the game
+* Enemy Health Tweak : decrease or increase the health and armor of all enemies in the game

 ## How to install